FirelyTeam/firely-docs/vonk/features/hipaa.rst

 HIPAA compliance
 ================

-Vonk is a well-tested, secure HL7 FHIR® server that enables you to comply with the Technical Safeguards of the HIPAA Security Rule.
+Firely Server is a well-tested, secure HL7 FHIR® server that enables you to comply with the Technical Safeguards of the HIPAA Security Rule.

-On this page we will detail how you can achieve compliance for your Vonk deployment.
+On this page we will detail how you can achieve compliance for your Firely Server deployment.
 To ensure your organisation's specific usecase, environment, and deployment are compliant, feel free to :ref:`contact us <vonk-contact>`: we'd be happy to help.

 .. _hipaa_164.312.a.1: